Working from home is the new normal

 All states have defined the maximum number of hours of work, hours of overtime, interval periods and spread-over (start of work to end of work including intervals).
 Typically, these are handled through attendance systems/registers which clock your hours.
 In the transition to work from home, organisations will be challenged in terms of monitoring these.
 In environments where overtime is paid, this issue becomes even important.
 In the case of disputes, there is no longer any physical evidence on either side.
 While this is complicated, I do not see how a change in the law will make this any easier.
 This requires a technological solution on part of the employer.

 Holidays and Leave – No ❌

-Nothing in the employee-employer relationship changes on account of work from home.
+Nothing in the employee-employer relationship with relation to wages changes on account of work from home.